IAEA-NSDDNetwork/ADDGAM/README.md

 # ADDGAM
 Add gammas to adopted level dataset, if gammas are from only one data set.
+LEGACY CODE

 Address any feedback to the Brookhaven National Nuclear Data Center NNDC@BNL.GOV